GloBee-Official/node-bitpay-client/GUIDE.md

 You will receive either an `err` if any error took place, or an `invoice` if the invoice was successfully created.

 ### Issuing A Refund
-Every Invoice on BitPay has a "refunds" subcollection.
+Every Invoice on GloBee has a "refunds" subcollection.
 To create a refund request, POST into it:

 ```javascript
 bitpay.post('invoices/:invoiceID/:refunds', function(err, refundRequest) {